 N3C indirect path: In multi-path, the indirect path using Non-3GPP Connection between remote UE and relay UE.

+Non-delay-reporting PDCP SDU: a non-delay-reporting PDCP SDU associated with the i:th dsr-ReportingThreshold is a PDCP SDU that is associated with a COUNT value smaller than the largest COUNT value of the delay-reporting PDCP SDU associated with the i:th dsr-ReportingThreshold.

 Non-split bearer: a bearer whose radio protocols are located in either the MgNB or the SgNB to use MgNB or SgNB resource, respectively.

 NR sidelink communication: AS functionality enabling at least V2X communication as defined in TS 23.287 [13] and ProSe communication (including ProSe non-Relay, UE-to-Network Relay, and UE-to-UE Relay communication) as defined in TS 23.304 [18], between two or more nearby UEs, using NR technology but not traversing any network node.